About Adventist Place

-“When we needed to move forward from netAdventist we created a Simple Church webpage service as an easy fall-back option for churches who weren’t able to organise a modern website presence on their own,” says Daniel Lewis, lead developer at Adventist Media.
+“When we needed to move forward from netAdventist we created a Simple Church webpage service in 2017 as an easy fall-back option for churches who weren’t able to organise a modern website presence on their own,” says Daniel Lewis, lead developer at Adventist Media.

 “However the feedback we received showed it was too simple for many to be practical.
 This lead us to rework the service into the much more comprehensive Adventist Place website creator.
 It’s still simple, from a design and management point of view, but now flexible enough to allow hands-on creation of a reasonably comprehensive and creative web presence.”